scampb06/ss25/docs/materials/syllabus.md

 <a href="{{ '/' | relative_url }}" class="home-button">🏠 Home</a>

-# EU CyberNet Summer School 2025

-Cyber Crisis Management: Navigating Disinformation and Cyber Attacks in the AI Era
+# Cyber Crisis Management: Navigating Disinformation and Cyber Attacks in the AI Era

 13 - 15 August 2025